 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Duration: 11 sessions (over 11 weeks)

 What is the course about?

 The course aims to enable students to read straightforward Greek prose by gaining a knowledge of basic grammatical structures.
-We shall be using Reading Greek, a textbook designed for adult learners based on original Greek sources.
+We shall be using Reading Greek, a textbook designed for adult learners based on original Greek sources, starting from Section 2.

 This is a live online course.
 You will need: